jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 1. Run `sort_jav.py` to sort your JAV files. - **_Stop here if you don't use any media servers that use .nfo metadata_**

+2. Run `Get-R18ThumbUrls.ps1` to scrape R18 and get actor thumbnail urls and write to .csv spreadsheet specified in `r18-export-csv-path` (you only need to do this once every so often when new actors are added to R18).

+    - I have provided two recently scraped spreadsheets in the repository as `emby_actor_thumbs/R18-Aug-30-2019.csv` Use last-first if your `name-order` in your settings is set to _last_, and vice-versa.

-2. Run `Set-JAVNfo.ps1` to create .nfo metadata files for each video. **_Stop here if you don't use Emby or Jellyfin, or you don't want actor images_**
+3. Run `Set-JAVNfo.ps1` to create .nfo metadata files for each video. - **_Stop here if you are using Plex_**

     - You can re-run this script on existing directories to replace old metadata files if you make changes to your settings

-3. Go to your Emby server and make sure all your videos are imported.
+4. Go to your Emby server and make sure all your videos are imported.
 This is important, as the next step will call Emby's API to get your current actor list.

-4. Run `Get-R18ThumbUrls.ps1` to scrape R18 and get actor thumbnail urls and write to .csv spreadsheet specified in `r18-export-csv-path` (you only need to do this once every so often when new actors are added to R18).

-    - I have provided two recently scraped spreadsheets in the repository as `emby_actor_thumbs/R18-Aug-30-2019.csv` Use last-first if your `name-order` in your settings is set to _last_, and vice-versa.

 5. Run `Get-EmbyActorThumbs.ps1` to get Emby actor name/id to compare with R18 spreadsheet and create a .csv spreadsheet specified in `actor-csv-export-path`.
 Make sure the spreadsheet you created in `Get-R18ThumbUrls.ps1` is specified in `r18-export-csv-path` as it will be referenced in this script.